ARMZ Uranium Holding: Operations

 Atomredmetzoloto is engaged in exploration, mining, and processing of uranium and gold ores, rare and trace elements, while the uranium operations are run by its three existing enterprises (i.e., PIMCU, Dalur, and Khiagda).

 Although ARMZ was a majority shareholder of the Canadian Uranium One, holding a 51% stake, in January 2013 it acquired the remaining shares in the company, thus becoming its sole owner.

 Atomredmetzoloto also holds a 100% stake in Gornoe Uranium Mining Company (Chita, the Trans-Baikal Territory) and Elkon MMP, JSC (Aldan, the Republic of Sakha), a 99.78% stake in The First Ore Mining Company (TFOMC, Moscow), and a 50.003% stake in Lunnoye, JSC (the Lunnoye gold and uranium deposit, the Republic of Sakha).

 In June 2019, ARMZ founded a new company — ARMZ Mining Machinery (Krasnokamensk, the Trans-Baikal Territory).
 Created under the business development strategy to diversify ARMZ’s core businesses, ARMZ Mining Machinery in cooperation with Aramine headquartered in France produces high-tech mining machinery, such as load-haul-dump units.

 Its other business diversification projects include ancillary mining operations to produce scandium (Dalur), gold and silver (the Lunnoye gold and uranium deposit).

 On the Novaya Zemlya archipelago in the Arctic, preparations are underway for The First Ore Mining Company to start mining zinc and lead concentrates.
 During the field season of 2020, the international team was engaged to carry out Geological Prospecting activities which created a foundation for ARMZ to conduct an appraisal of mineral resources and reserves of the Pavlovskoye deposit in accordance with the JORC Code.

-Drilling and geological monitoring operations for the projects are performed by Rusburmash, JSC, both domestically and internationally.
+Drilling and geological monitoring operations for the projects are performed by Rusburmashр, JSC, both domestically and internationally.